1. Trash Conventional Body Care Products

 3. Purge PVC from your Shower Curtain (and elsewhere)

-The problem: Polyvinyl chloride, also known as PVC, or the "vinyl" in your vinyl shower curtain, is a plastic that's dangerous to people and the environment at every stage of its lifecycle.
+The problem: Polyvinyl chloride, also known as PVC, or the "vinyl" in your vinyl shower curtain, is a plastic that's dangerous to people and the environment at every stage of its life cycle.
 DEHP, an additive used to soften many vinyl products, is a phthalate.
-These toxins are linked to: endocrine disruption, reproductive toxicity, and cancer.